kkuichi/ll271su/README.md

 │   ├── U-net_AR.ipynb
 │   ├── U-net_CH_evaluation_only.ipynb
 │   └── U-net_CH.ipynb
+├── Solar_corona_structures_detection_and_segmentation.pdf #article
 └── README.md
 ```

 # Datasets

 * First dataset consists of EUV images from SDO/AIA and SUVI/GOES instruments, namely the channels 193 Å and 191 Å for coronal holes and 171 Å for active regions, and SPoCA masks for both active regions and coronal holes.
+Due to storage constraints, the data was not able to fit inside the appendices.
+Test data is available at this [link](https://mega.nz/file/rZVVlLKK#pSP0Rz9Z_ZgxibT-078qUDhOg_yNEmdPyqdnXFvvpuc) (~1.9 GB), training and validation data can be provided upon request.

 * The second dataset introduced by [Reiss et al. (2024)](https://figshare.com/articles/dataset/Coronal_Hole_Detection_Comparison_Dataset/23997993/1?file=42085731) was used to further benchmark our coronal hole models.
 We used these 29 images along with masks from CHRONNOS algorithm by [Jarolim et al. (2021)](https://github.com/RobertJaro/MultiChannelCHDetection).
+This dataset is included in the appendices and can be used for testing of the model without additional downloads.

 # Models and Jupyter notebooks